You ask and Eney gets it done. Meet a Computerbeing. Learn More

 2. Renewals of Apple Service subscriptions.
 Similarly, your linked card will be charged to pay for any subscription services, like iCloud Storage, Apple Music, Apple TV+, or Apple Arcade.

 In both cases, apple.com bill charges may be small, easy to miss, and likely to be forgotten among numerous other payments that come off your card every month.
-If you'd like to find out which card is linked to your Apple ID account, go to Payment & Shipping from the Apple ID settings on your device.
+If you'd like to find out which card is linked to your Apple ID account, go to Payment & Shipping from the Apple Account settings on your Apple device.

 Apple ID Payment method